Anyone may apply for admission whether he wishes to become a member of the diocesan clergy or of a religious order.

 Current Fees Schedule

 Founding Principle of Funding

 From its inception in 1931, the Seminary has been following the principle that no promising student is denied entrance because of insufficient funds.
 Eligible students, their families, and their sponsoring dioceses have the primary responsibility for bearing the cost of an individual’s fees and expenses.
-If a promising student exhausts the financial resources available to him, the Seminary will assess whether it will provide financial support in view of his suitability to the priestly vocation (See Bursary Policy).
+If a promising student exhausts the financial resources available to him, the Seminary will assess whether it will provide financial support in view of his suitability to the priestly vocation (See Financial Aid).
 Among the criteria used by the members of the board to evaluate the suitability of the student for continued priestly formation are his human qualities and academic performance as specified in the Program for Priestly Formation approved by the Conference of Canadian Catholic Bishops.